avaneev/prvhash/README.md

 ## Entropy PRNG ##

-PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): this was tested, and works well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay is also obtained via the entropy source).
-An example generator is implemented in the `prvrng.h`
-file: simply call the `prvrng_test64p2()` function.
+PRVHASH can be also used as an efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): this was tested, and works well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay is also obtained via the entropy source).
+An example generator is implemented in the `prvrng.h` file: simply call the `prvrng_test64p2()` function.

 `prvrng_gen64p2()`-based generator passes [`PractRand`](http://pracrand.sourceforge.net/)
 32 TB threshold with rare non-systematic "unusual" evaluations.
 Which suggests